VIC-modules over noncommutative rings: Introduction

 In fact, building on ideas of Dwyer \cite{Dwyer}, van der Kallen is even able to prove this for certain twisted coefficient systems (those that are ``polynomial'' in an appropriate sense).
 For example, he is able to show for all $m \geq 0$ that we have

+See \cite{RandalWilliamsWahl} and \cite{PutmanTwistedStability} for alternate proofs of this that use the language of $\VIC(R)$-modules to encode the twisted coefficients.

 In \cite[\S 4]{PutmanSamLinear}, the authors showed how to deduce a much more general version of this for finite commutative rings from the local Noetherianity of $\VIC(R)$.
 Given our new Theorem \ref{maintheorem:noetherian}, the exact same argument gives the following result for finite noncommutative rings.
 For a $\VIC(R)$-module $M$, write $M_n$ for the value of $M$ on $[R^n] \in \VIC(R)$.
-The $\VIC(R)$-endomorphisms of $[R^n]$ are $\GL_n(R)$, so $M_n$ is a representation of $\GL_n(R)$.
+The $\VIC(R)$-endomorphisms of $[R^n]$ form the group $\GL_n(R)$, so $M_n$ is a representation of $\GL_n(R)$.

 \begin{maintheorem} Let $R$ be a finite ring, not necessarily commutative, and let $M$ be a finitely generated $\VIC(R)$-module over a left Noetherian ring $\bk$.
 Then for all $p \geq 0$, we have

 for $n \gg p$. \end{maintheorem}